 William Eggleston is a pioneering American photographer renowned for his vivid, poetic and mysterious images.
 Eggleston is celebrated for his experimental use of colour and his solo show at the Museum of Modern Art, New York, in 1976 is considered a pivotal moment in the recognition of colour photography as a contemporary art form.

 L'eau à la Bouche

-The delicatessen is quite expensive but direct from France.
+The delicatessen is quite expensive but is coming directly from the south of France.
 Delicious.

 Exhibition at ICA // 27 Jul – 25 Sep 2016

 The exhibition charts a timeline of Detroit Techno music from its 1970s origins continuing through to the early 1990s.
 It explores how a generation was inspired to create a new kind of electronic music, merging the sounds of synth-pop and disco with funk.
 DJs and producers Juan Atkins, Blake Baxter, Eddie Fowlkes, Derrick May and Kevin Saunderson formed the seminal music genre, using inexpensive analog technology, such as the Roland TR-808 and 909.
 Although the music failed to gain mainstream audiences in the US, it became a phenomenon in Europe.

 Learn more at the Institute of Contemporary Art.

 Lake Iseo, Italy // 18 June - 3 July 2016